What is a pathway?

 Your pathways will not be shared to the public library.
 However, you can share a direct link to your pathway or share it in a class you create.

 How do I change the order of items in my pathway?

 You can move items up and down in the pathway using the arrows located above and below each number on the left.
 You can remove an item by clicking the trash can icon on the lower right of each item tile.

 Can I add notes to items in my pathway?

 Yes!
-Click the asterisk on the right of each asset.
+Click the cog icon on the right of each asset.

 A window will open that allows you to customize learning objectives and notes for each item.